 2012 Toyota Prius Plug-In Hybrid - production modelEnlarge Photo

-By now, pretty much anyone who's thinking of buying a plug-in electric car knows the Federal government offers an income-tax credit to help reduce the effective cost.
+Some of those taxpayers will have bought a plug-in electric car last year, knowing that the Federal government offers an income-tax credit to help reduce the effective cost.

-But are shoppers who wait too long in danger of losing out on these credits?
+But are this year's electric-car shoppers in danger of losing out on these credits if they wait too long?

-The short answer is no. Or at least, not if they buy within the next two or three years.
+The short answer is no. Or at least, not if they buy within the next year or two.

 UPDATE: We first published this article in July 2013.
-With five years of electric-car sales now complete, we have updated it to reflect aggregate sales and the number of credits remaining for the highest-volume manufacturers.
+After five years of electric-car sales, we updated it to reflect aggregate sales through December 2015 and calculated credits remaining for the highest-volume carmakers.

 Unlike a purchase rebate, which is basically a check in the mail, an income-tax credit is taken when the buyer files his or her U.S. income tax return for the year in which the electric car was purchased.